AdamRobinsonSE/Cincinnati-Star-Gazers/README.md

 ## Optimizations

 In the future I want to add many more options including images captured by the Mars Rover.
+I also want to go back and clean-up my client-side JavaScript after learning much more.

 ## Lessons Learned: